If you are planning to walk the Portuguese Coastal Camino from Vigo you will be starting your Camino in the town of Vigo.

-Once you arrive back into the city you may want to have a quick nap before getting ready for an evening of fun.
-Some people will be used of having dinner at this time, depending on where you are from but many shops in Spanish city streets take a break during the hours of 3 – 5:30 pm.
+Once you arrive back in the city you may want to have a quick nap before getting ready for an evening of fun.
+Some people will be used to having dinner at this time, depending on where you are from but many shops in Spanish city streets take a break during the hours of 3 – 5:30 pm.

 Enjoy this time relaxing and soaking up the atmosphere before hitting the streets for a spot of shopping.
 Head over to Principe Street to browse the market stalls and shops.